Charles Lewandoski: Early career

 At the age of 16, Lewandoski was able to move into the NASCAR Late Model division at his home track, Stafford Motor Speedway.
-On August 9, 2002, Lewandoski became the youngest-ever winner in the track's history.
+On August 9, 2002, he became the youngest-ever winner in the track's history.

-At 18, Lewandoski made several starts in the NASCAR Busch North Series, now known as the NASCAR K&N Pro Series East.
+At the age of 18, Lewandoski made several starts in the NASCAR Busch North Series, now known as the NASCAR K&N Pro Series East.
 He competed in the series in a limited basis that year and again in 2005, with a full campaign in 2006.
 That year, he earned the series' Most Improved Driver Award.

 NASCAR career

-He made his NASCAR Nationwide Series debut for Fitz Motorsports in 2008 at New Hampshire Motor Speedway.
+Lewandoski made his NASCAR Nationwide Series debut for Fitz Motorsports in 2008 at New Hampshire Motor Speedway.
 His NASCAR Camping World Truck Series debut came at New Hampshire in 2009.

-In 2011 he ran a limited schedule for TriStar Motorsports, Go Green Racing, and Key Motorsports.
+In 2011, Lewandoski ran a limited schedule for TriStar Motorsports, Go Green Racing, and Key Motorsports.
 He has not run an Xfinity Series race since 2015.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)